-The idea of bringing home a small Labrador can seem very appealing.
-In this article we explore how small a Labrador can be, and look at the pros and cons of small Labs.
-We also let you know what to expect if you look for small Labrador puppies, and which breeders to avoid.
+A small Labrador can seem very appealing.
+Full size Labs are quite large, but a small Lab that’s shorter and lighter might be less hassle.
+Today we explore how small a Labrador can be.
+We’ll look at the pros and cons of small Labs.
+And let you know how to find and raise small Labrador puppies.

 - Are there different sizes of Labrador?